 |Ranking||City||Public loos (total)||Accessible loos (total)||% Accessible|

-Why we need more (and better) accessible bathrooms
+Why we need more (and better) accessible toilets

 Now, are accessible public loos really adapted to people with special needs?